 We can pick up and deliver you and the kayaks at any location so that you can have a one way kayak trip.

 Old Quarry's rental fleet consists of Wilderness System, Necky, P&H, and Boreal Design kayaks for those with paddling experience.
 We also sell these boats plus Perception, Dagger P&H, and Mad River, new and used, all year long.

 The Stonington archipelago is a relatively sheltered area, however sea kayaking on the ocean presents a number of challenges.
 For your safety, we will ask you questions to determine your proficiency in performing a wet exit and self rescue.
 Before you depart, we will discuss weather, route options, channel crossings, Leave No Trace principles, and ask you to file a kayak float plan with us.
 We encourage you to carry a two-way radio (available for rent at Old Quarry) and/or a cell phone and to contact us if you deviate from your float plan or run into any problems.
+Cell phones, electronic keys, and other electronics should always be in a waterproof container.
+Zip lock bags may be sufficient.
+One drop of salt water in the wrong place can ruin your device.
+It has happened more than once here.
+We are not responsible in any way if you get your device lost or wet.
 Old Quarry's charterboat, Night Duck, is available for supplies or rescue as needed.

 We'll provide all the necessary paddling gear - pfd, paddle, paddle float, pump, and a chart.
 After your safety talk, we'll assist you in launching from our facility.
 Depending on the extent of your experience and the weather conditions, we may ask you to paddle within a designated area.